 “I believe that the best co-founding teams consist of visionary communicators, ideas generators, and relentless executors.
 The latter is my passion, from when I designed my first relational database schema on large sheaves of paper in my parent’s attic aged 14, to my physics PhD on invisibility cloaking devices, to now leading technology at Cytora.”

-AI will allow insurers to alternate their portfolios, Hartley hopes it will lead to better and faster underwriting decisions and moreover enable a transparent yet frictionless view of the market chain.
+AI will allow insurers to alternate their portfolios, Hartley hopes it will lead to better and faster underwriting decisions, while enabling a transparent yet frictionless view of the market chain.

 Subscribers read more